CasianovDenis/PasswordManager/README.md

 - In this project are connected SMTP protocol for send one time password in the email,when user want log in account

-- All data was stored in PostgreSQL.
+- Entity framework are using for work with database data PostgresSQL.